brainstormforce/bb-header-footer/readme.txt

 = 1.1.3 =
 - New: Added theme support for the primer theme and it's child themes.
 - Improvement: Allow theme's to declare support for the plugin in their code.
-- Improvement: Add header/footer on page using Beaver Builders functions instead of adding via shortcodes.
+- Improvement: Add header/footer on the page using Beaver Builders functions instead of adding via shortcodes.
 - Improvement: Shrink header option now shrinks the header a bit more leaving some padding in the row.

 = 1.1.2 =